znewman01/nix-doom-emacs/docs/faq.md

 ## OK, I put your snippets into my NixOS configuration, and I put my Doom Emacs configuration as well.
 How do I `doom sync`?

 To update your Doom Emacs config, you simply rebuild your configuration.
-For example, in NixOS you can use `nixos-rebuild switch` (or `home-manager switch` if you use Home-Manager standalone).
-Nix-Doom-Emacs will do everything else for you.
+For example, in NixOS you can use `nixos-rebuild switch` (or `home-manager switch` if you use Home-Manager standalone). nix-doom-emacs will do everything else for you.

 ## How do I install my favourite package?